Online Monotone Metric Embeddings: Introduction

 \paragraph{Embeddings into HSTs.} Offline, any metric of $n$ points can be embedded into an HST with $O(\log n)$ distortion \cite{FRT03}.
 For the online model, \cite{Indyk10online} adapted the offline algorithm of \cite{Bartal96} to achieve $O(\log n \log \Delta)$ distortion, and \cite{Bartal2020} provides an almost matching lower bound of $\widetilde{\Omega}(\log n \log \Delta)$ on probabilistic embeddings into HSTs.
 For a distortion allowed to depend on $n$ only, it becomes $\Omega(n)$~\cite{Indyk10online}.
 For metrics with doubling dimension $\textsc{ddim}$, \cite{Bhore24duet} achieves $O(\textsc{ddim}\,\log \Delta)$-distortion online embeddings into HSTs.

 \paragraph{Online Problems and Algorithms.} The $k$-server problem is one of the most prominent problems in the field of online algorithms.
 Deterministically, the competitive ratio is $\Theta(k)$ \cite{MMS88, KP95}.
-The paper \cite{Bubeck18} achieved a randomized competitive ratio of $O(\log^2 k)$ on HSTs, which implies a $O(\log^2k \log n)$-competitive algorithm on any $n$-point metric.
+The paper \cite{Bubeck18} achieved a randomized competitive ratio of $O(\log^2 k)$ on HSTs, which implies an $O(\log^2k \log n)$-competitive algorithm on any $n$-point metric.
 The reader is referred to \cite{KOUTSOUPIAS09kserver} for a survey on the $k$-server problem, and~\cite{BubeckCR23} for more recent results.
 The latter~\cite{BubeckCR23} also shows that the approach via HST embeddings is in fact optimal for the related metrical task systems problems on general metrics, despite the distortion loss.

 The $k$-taxi problem is a generalization of the $k$-server problem \cite{fiat1990}.
 Each request in the $k$-taxi problem is a pair of points $(s, t)$, requesting a taxi to first come to $s$ and then to $t$.
 In the hard version of the problem, the cost is the total distance taxis travel without a customer.
 This hard version has an $\Omega(2^k)$ lower bound on the competitive ratio for randomized algorithms against adaptive adversaries~\cite{coester2019online} and a few (incomparable) upper bounds: $O(2^k \log n)$, $O((n \log k)^2 \log n)$, $2^{O(\sqrt{\log k \log \Delta})} \log_\Delta n$, and $O(\log^3 \Delta \log^2(nk\Delta))$~\cite{coester2019online,BubeckBCS21,BuchbinderCN23,GuptaKP24}, all of which use $n$ for the number of points in the entire metric space.
+On general metrics (with infinitely many points), competitive algorithms are known only for $k\le 3$~\cite{CoesterP26}.

-When applying online embeddings with online algorithms, \cite{Bartal2020} explains a framework to bypass the dependency on the aspect ratio $\Delta$ at the expense of another $O(\log n)$ factor for problems that admit min operators and belong to a class they call \textit{abstract network design problem}.
+When applying online embeddings with online algorithms, \cite{Bartal2020} explains a framework to bypass the dependence on the aspect ratio $\Delta$ at the expense of another $O(\log n)$ factor for problems that admit min operators and belong to a class they call \textit{abstract network design problem}.
 Our results apply to a class of \emph{metrical request-answer games} that includes abstract network design and other metrical request-answer games.

 \paragraph{Online Algorithms with Recourse.} The idea of allowing some changes to previous actions is related to the notion of recourse in online and dynamic algorithms, with the focus on bounding the \emph{number} or \emph{cost} of changes that an algorithm makes~\cite{Bhattacharya16new, Bernstein2021DynamicMatching, Nilsen17fully, Bhore24duet}.
 Unlike typical models with recourse, where allowing changes introduces a tradeoff or cost, our monotone updates only decrease distances and hence can be viewed as benign flexibility rather than true recourse.
 We therefore view this as a free monotone relaxation rather than a standard recourse model.